Big Ideas Reading Group Bookshelf 2025

 Sand, salt, iron, copper, oil and lithium.
 They built our world, and they will transform our future.
 These are the six most crucial substances in human history.
 They took us from the Dark Ages to the present day.
 They power our computers and phones, build our homes and offices, and create life-saving medicines.
 As we wrestle with climate change, energy crises and the threat of new global conflict, Conway shows why these substances matter more than ever before, and how the hidden battle to control them will shape our geopolitical future.
 Pub 2023 p.491

-Psych-The Story of the Human Mind, by Paul Bloom.
+Psych: The Story of the Human Mind, by Paul Bloom.

 Bloom reveals what psychology can tell us about the most pressing moral and political issues of our time—including belief in conspiracy theories, the role of genes in explaining human differences, and the nature of prejudice and hatred.
 Bloom also shows how psychology can give us practical insights into important issues—from the treatment of mental illnesses such as depression and anxiety to the best way to lead happy and fulfilling lives.
 Psych is an engrossing guide to the most important topic there is: it is the story of us.
 Pub 2023 pg.
 464